 “Er, yeah??!!”
 I hear you cry.

-This IS officially – I can now reveal – complete AND utter nonsense!
+This is officially – I can now reveal – complete and utter nonsense!!

 By practising on easy stuff, we get ourselves ready for the trickier stuff to come.
 It’s common sense.

-BUT typically the easiest things to declutter first are:
+But typically the easiest things to declutter first are:

 - Unsentimental – nothing with bitter-sweet complicated emotions

-- Unquestionably expired – whether food, toiletries, tickets or stuff beyond repair
+- Unquestionably expired – whether food, toiletries, tickets or stuff beyond repair.

-So these pointers might be enough to help you identify easy projects to start decluttering.
+You know your home best so these pointers may be enough to identify easy projects to start decluttering.

-From my experience, these are ALL easy wins for very little effort.
+But if not follow the 10 project plan below.
+From my experience, these are all easy wins for very little effort.